microsoft/azure-pipelines-extensions/Extensions/TwitterSentimentAnalysis/Src/readme.md

 # **Twitter sentiment analysis extension**

-This extension includes a build/release task to integrate with [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).
-The task executes given azure funtion with task inputs and return sentiment analysis for given hash tag.
-With this extension, you can use this task to get twitter sentiment for a given hash tag.
+This extension includes a build/release task and a release gate to calculate average sentiment of tweets made for a hashtag.
+The gate is useful to ensure that there is positivity in tweets made for the application updated on an environment before promoting the release to the next environment.

+It uses [Text Analytics API](https://azure.microsoft.com/en-in/services/cognitive-services/text-analytics) from Azure Cognitive Services for sentiment analysis of the tweets.
 ## **Prerequisites**

 ### **Create Azure Function**

-Follow the [installation guidance](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) and create an HTTP triggered function.
-Copy paste this [sample code](TwitterSentimentAnalysisAzureFunction.txt) in azure function.
+The task uses an [Azure function](https://azure.microsoft.com/en-us/services/functions) for a server less on-demand processing of tweets received for a hashtag.
+[Create](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) an HTTP triggered function and use this [sample code](TwitterSentimentAnalysisAzureFunction.txt) in the Azure function.

-### **Create Twitter Application**
+### **Obtain Consumer key and secret for Twitter**

-If you don't have twitter application, create [Twitter application](https://apps.twitter.com/) for using Twitter REST APIs.
-Once you create twitter application, go to 'Keys and Access Tokens' tab and get Consumer Key and Consumer Secret.
-You need to provide this Consumer Key and Consumer Secret in task inputs.
+If you don't have twitter application, [create Twitter](https://apps.twitter.com/) application for using Twitter REST APIs.
+Once you create a twitter application, get the 'Consumer Key' and 'Consumer Secret' from 'Keys and Access Tokens' tab.

-### **Get Azure Congnitive Services Access key**
+### **Obtain Azure Cognitive Services access key**

-Azure Congnitive Service [Text Analytics API](https://azure.microsoft.com/en-in/services/cognitive-services/text-analytics) used in this [sample azure function](TwitterSentimentAnalysisAzureFunction.txt).
-Congnitive service access key is required to use Text Analytics APIs.
-This [document](https://docs.microsoft.com/en-in/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-access-key) gives information on how to find congnitive service access key.
-You need to provide this access key in 'Cognitive Subscription Key' task input.
+[Text Analytics API](https://azure.microsoft.com/en-in/services/cognitive-services/text-analytics) from Azure Cognitive Services is used in the [sample azure function](TwitterSentimentAnalysisAzureFunction.txt) for sentiment analysis of the tweets.
+Cognitive service access key is required to use Text Analytics APIs.
+Follow this [guide](https://docs.microsoft.com/en-in/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-access-key) to obtain a cognitive service access key.

 ## **Task**

-Installing the extension adds the following 'Get Twitter Sentiment' task in server side tasks and gates:
+Installing the extension adds the following 'Get Twitter Sentiment' gate and agentless task.

 Task snapshot:
  ![Task snapshot](Images/TaskInputs.png)

- ## **Task arguments**
+ ## **Task Input parameters**

+ The task required the following inputs:

  * **Azure Function Url**:  Url of the Azure function that needs to be invoked​.
-Example:- https://azurefunctionapp.azurewebsites.net/api/HttpTriggerJS1.
+Example:- https://azurefunctionapp.azurewebsites.net/api/HttpTriggerCS1.

  * **Function Key**:  Function or Host key with which we can access this function.
 To keep the key secure, define a secret variable and use it here.
 Example: - $(myFunctionKey) where myFunctionKey is an environment level secret variable with value as the secret key like ZxPXnIEODXLRzYwCw1TgZ4osMfoKs9Zn6se6X/N0FnztfDvZbdOmYw==.

- * **HashTag For Analysis**: Provide Twitter Hash Tag which you want get sentiment score. ex:- #vsts.
+ * **Hashtag To Analyze**: Analyze sentiment of tweets made with this Hashtag like #vsts.

  * **Consumer Key**:  Specify Twitter application consumer key.
+To keep the value secure, define a secret variable and use it here.
+Refer [Obtain Consumer key and secret for Twitter](#user-content-**obtain-consumer-key-and-secret-for-twitter**).

  * **Consumer Secret**:  Specify Twitter application consumer secret value.

- * **Cognitive Subscription Key**:  Specify Cognitive service access key.
+To keep the value secure, define a secret variable and use it here.
+Refer [Obtain Consumer key and secret for Twitter](#user-content-**obtain-consumer-key-and-secret-for-twitter**).

+ * **Cognitive Services Access Key**:  Specify access key for Text Analytics API.
+To keep the key secure, define a secret variable and use it here.
+Refer [Obtain Azure Cognitive Services access key](#user-content-**obtain-azure-cognitive-services-access-key**)

- * **Cognitive Service Region**:  Specify congnitive service region where above access key belongs.
-Ex:- Region is 'westus' for conginitve service endpoint https://westus.api.conginitve.microsoft.com/text/analytics/v2.0.
+ * **Cognitive Services Endpoint Region**:  Specify the region corresponding to the Text Analytics API endpoint.
+For example, Region is 'westus' for cognitive service endpoint https://westus.api.conginitve.microsoft.com/text/analytics/v2.0.

- * **Read tweets since**:  Read tweets from this give date.
-Default $(Release.Deployment.StartTime), reads the tweets from starting time of deployment.
+ * **Analyze Tweets Since**:  Analyze the tweets made after this time.
+By default, uses $(Release.Deployment.StartTime) and analyzes the tweets made after start of the deployment.

- * **Threshold**: Threshold value of sentiment.
-If sentiment score for give hash tag is less than threshold task will fail.
+ * **Threshold**: Threshold value for average sentiment of the tweets analyzed.
+If the average sentiment score is less than the threshold, task will fail.
 Default value is 0.5.

+### **Contact Information**
+You can use [RM Extensions on Github](https://github.com/Microsoft/vsts-rm-extensions/issues) to report any issues.